Early Childhood Education Admissions

 TRU Bachelor of Interdisciplinary Studies Degree (BIS)

 This is a two-year degree program open to undergraduate university students and diploma graduates.
 The TRU BIS is a unique program that allows students to design their own curriculum customized to their interests and goals.
-ECE students interested in entering the Bachelor of Elementary Education (B.Ed) program might consider this option.
-Consult with the BIS and B. Ed advisors.

 Admission of Diploma Graduates